CZ-NIC/yangson/docs/parser.rst

       This method realizes a deterministic finite automaton (DFA) that is also capable of side effects.
-The states of the DFA are integers, and the *init* argument specifies the initial state.
+The states of the DFA are integers, and *init* specifies the initial state.
 Negative integers correspond to final states, and the method returns the final state in which automaton reaches.

       The *ttab* argument is a transition table for the DFA.
 The :data:`TransitionTable` alias stands for a list whose *i*-th